jigyasa-ctrl/gen-ai/README.md

 # how to run
 open a server at /frontend with live server.

-open backend dever at 3001 at root with -> node server.js
+open backend server 3001 at root with -> node server.js